Asim4513/CodeShell/README.md

 # Testing
 Run in Linux Environment(WSL).
-Make sure you compile your program as follows: gcc Project1.c –o Project1 -Wall -Werror -O
+Make sure you compile your program as follows: gcc Project1.c -o Project1 -Wall -Werror -O
 Run the shell using: ./Project1

 # Functionalities Implemented